UNINETTSigma2/helm-charts/repos/stable/minio/README.md

-# minio
+By installing this package, an instance of [minio](https://minio.io) capable of storing data/files will be created.

-[minio](https://minio.io) is a distributed object storage server, designed for private cloud infrastructure.
+[minio](https://minio.io) is a distributed storage server, designed for private cloud infrastructure.

+## Features
+- The ability to download and upload data/files through a web interface
+- Support for sharing data among other users

 ------